10 Hygiea: Albedo, temperature, and regolith

 Albedo and shadow map of Hygiea's southern hemisphere in an equirectangular projection, constructed from VLT images.
 A bright spot is present at longitude 290 ° and latitude -30 °.

 The surface of Hygiea is dark, with an average visual geometric albedo estimated between 6.3% and 7.2%.
 The apparent brightness or reflectance varies across Hygiea's surface due to variations in albedo and shadows cast by topographic features.
 VLT images of Hygiea show several bright spots on its surface, with the brightest one located on Hygiea's southern hemisphere at longitude 290 ° and latitude -30 °.
-This bright spot is 10% brighter than the average reflectance of Hygiea's surface.
+The brightest spot is 10% brighter than the average reflectance of Hygiea's surface.
 A large dark region is present along Hygiea's equator at longitude 60 ° and latitude 0 °, though it is most likely a shadowed region.
 The albedo and reflectance variation across Hygiea's surface resembles those of Ceres.

 The temperature on Hygiea's surface depends on the asteroid's rotation, distance from the Sun, and the properties of its surface regolith.
-While the surface of Hygiea have been observed to reach temperatures as high as 230 K at the subsolar point, the surface cools down it rotates away from the Sun, which averages out the temperature.
+While the surface of Hygiea have been observed to reach temperatures as high as 230 K at the subsolar point, the surface cools down as it rotates away from the Sun, which averages out the temperature.
 Between Hygiea's perihelion and aphelion distances, the average temperature can range from 150 to 180 K. At Hygiea's semi-major axis, the average temperature would be 163 K.

-Hygiea has been described as a "fairly dusty object", with a regolith layer consisting mostly of fine dust rather than coarse rock.
+Astronomers have described Hygiea as a "fairly dusty object", with a regolith layer consisting mostly of fine dust rather than coarse rock.
 This fine regolith has a low thermal inertia, meaning it radiates away heat more easily and leads to cooler temperatures on Hygiea's surface.
 The regolith of Hygiea may be dustier (and thus finer) than that of Earth's Moon, which could imply a more mature regolith that has experienced more space weathering.
-The regolith layer of Hygiea is at least 8 cm deep.
+The regolith layer of Hygiea is estimated to be at least 8 cm deep.
 These properties of Hygiea's regolith were inferred from the asteroid's lower-than-expected temperature and thermal emission in infrared, submillimetre, and microwave wavelengths.